lbd01/lbd01.github.io/_posts/2020-12-21-json-in-web-apis.markdown

 **Option 1** is a 'brute force' approach.
 It will probably mean that 2 code bases will modify the same database which needs to be handled with caution.
 Besides this (and a bigger infrastructure bill) it's pretty straightforward.
 There are 2 api versions available: `current` and `new` one.
 The users need to migrate to the `new` version and when they do the `old` is shutdown.

-Personally I've seen option 1 used only in big companies IT backyards. *(Well quite often I've also seen an alternative strategy where the api version is changed with all it's users at once without any transition period but with a couple hours downtime on all involved software.
+Personally I've seen option 1 used only in big companies with controlled environments. *(Well quite often I've also seen an alternative strategy where the api version is changed with all it's users at once without any transition period but with a couple hours downtime on all involved software.
 Mostly on weekends.
 Mostly on internal (not customer facing) software.
 If after update one component failed then all the others were rollbacked as well.)*

 If you're dealing with b2b partners that use your api or some mobile apps then the prospects of the user updating to a newer api version are slim.